Michael Rice (singer)

-Michael Rice (born 25 October 1997) is a British pop singer.
-He represented the United Kingdom at the Eurovision Song Contest 2019 in Tel Aviv, Israel with the song "Bigger than Us", placing in last place at 26th.
+Michael Rice (born 25 October 1997) is an English singer.
+He represented the United Kingdom at the Eurovision Song Contest 2019 in Tel Aviv, Israel with the song "Bigger than Us".
 Prior to this, he won the first series of BBC One's singing competition All Together Now in 2018, and also appeared in the eleventh series of The X Factor in 2014.
 In 2024, Rice auditioned for the 22nd season of American Idol.

 Career

 2014–2018: The X Factor and All Together Now

 In 2014, Rice entered series 11 of The X Factor in the United Kingdom.
 He auditioned for the show with "I Look to You" by Whitney Houston.
 He was eliminated following the Bootcamp stage.
 In 2018, he entered the first series of BBC One's singing competition All Together Now; he went on to win the competition.